 Site Specific Policies

-5.6 The Site is located within the Green Belt (CS02) and adjacent to the settlement boundary of Hook Green.
-See extract of the adopted Policies Map at Figures 5.1.
+5.6 The Site is located within the Green Belt (CS02) and adjacent to the settlement boundary and Local Centre (CS08) for Hook Green.
+The Site is located to the immediate north of The Street Conservation Area (CS20).